thirdweb-dev/contracts/docs/Staking20Base.md

-note: This is a Beta release.
 EXTENSION: Staking20  The `Staking20Base` smart contract implements Token staking mechanism.
 Allows users to stake their ERC-20 Tokens and earn rewards in form of another ERC-20 tokens.
 Following features and implementation setup must be noted:      - ERC-20 Tokens from only one contract can be staked.      - Contract admin can choose to give out rewards by either transferring or minting the rewardToken,        which is ideally a different ERC20 token.
 See {_mintRewards}.      - To implement custom logic for staking, reward calculation, etc. corresponding functions can be        overridden from the extension `Staking20`.      - Ownership of the contract, with the ability to restrict certain functions to        only be called by the contract&#39;s owner.      - Multicall capability to perform multiple actions atomically.